NVIDIA/NeMo-Guardrails/docs/user_guide/configuration-guide.md

 **NOTE**: to use any of the providers you will need to install additional packages; when you first try to use a configuration with a new provider, you will typically receive an error from LangChain that will instruct you on what package should be installed.

 **IMPORTANT**: while from a technical perspective, you can instantiate any of the LLM providers above, depending on the capabilities of the model, some will work better than others with the NeMo Guardrails toolkit.
 The toolkit includes prompts that have been optimized for certain types of models (e.g. openai).
-For others, you can optimize the prompts yourself see [...](#) section.
+For others, you can optimize the prompts yourself see [LLM Prompts](#llm-prompts) section.

 #### Custom LLM Models